xsqu1znt/adverb.tsx/README.md

 # AdVerb – AI Copywriting Optimizer for SMS & Ads

-AdVerb is a lightweight AI-powered editor that helps marketers craft high-performing SMS and ad copy.
+AdVerb is a lightweight AI-powered editor that helps marketers craft high-performing SMS and ad copies.
 It uses OpenAI’s GPT model to analyze your message and suggest optimized versions based on tone, clarity, and engagement goals.

 ## ✨ Features